 - 1. The London Borough of Ealing Pension Fund is part of the Local Government Pension Scheme (LGPS), which is a statutory, funded pension scheme.
-The LGPS benefits are defined and set out in law.
-There were no significant changes to the LGPS scheme in the year 2013/14. - 2.
-However changes to the LGPS scheme came into effect from 1st April 2014.
+The LGPS benefits are defined and set out in law, there were significant changes to the LGPS scheme in the year 2014/15. - 2.
+LGPS scheme changes came into effect from 1st April 2014.
 The main points to note are: